• Skip to table of contents

 Frequently Asked Questions

-Your decision to pursue an MSW degree via our online program will likely be influenced by a number of factors, including a desire for more flexibility to complete course content.
+Your decision to pursue an MSW degree via our online program will likely be influenced by a number of factors, including a desire for more flexibility to attend synchronous online classes while completing weekly course content deadlines.
 The target audience for our program includes working professionals who are eager to earn their MSW degree but because of life circumstances, such as job location and family obligations, are unable to shift busy schedules or responsibilities to complete graduate school.
-So, if having the option to choose where and when you learn, especially while managing a family and/or job is crucial for you, then an online MSW degree is likely a good fit!

 • Course content for the online MSW mirrors our on-campus programs and is developed by and delivered by the School’s very own faculty – world-class scholars committed to preparing the next generation of social work practitioners, researchers, management and nonprofit leaders, and system-level changemakers.